Brand values are an essential part of your business, whether you run a physical store, an eCommerce site, or both.

 You cannot expect a giant corporation like Coca Cola to have the same sort of values as a growing eCommerce company.
 However, looking at the ways that another company has formed its core values can help you develop your own, sometimes in unexpected ways.

 Here are some summarized examples of brand values.
+Check out the full list.

 - Customers First.
 Make every decision based on serving customers.